AGAINST VICTOR LICATA

 ALLEGED SLAYER OF 5 IS HELD HEREMuseum Opinion:

 There is simply NO EVIDENCE to support the theory that Victor Licata ever made use of Marihuana.
-A close observation of ALL the first hand newspaper accounts, attribute possible Marihuana use to only two individuals – Chief of Detective W.D.
+A close observation of ALL the first-hand newspaper accounts, attribute possible Marihuana use to only two individuals – Chief of Detective W.D.
 Bush and Florida Narcotic Inspector Frank S. Caston.
 Even Earle Rowell (although not giving names) implies that he also got his information from these two individuals.

 AND under normal circumstances, given their badge of authority (chief of Detectives, Narcotic Inspector), these statements would be solid – End of Story.
 HOWEVER, as we have already seen (Chapter 10) W.D.
-Bush, was a spinner of tall tails and NOT ALL OF THEM TRUE.
+Bush, was a spinner of tall tales and NOT ALL OF THEM TRUE.
 Which is a polite way of saying something else, and here lies the problem.
-Once someone (badge of authority or not), is caught lying just once about a matter, then everything else that he says on that subject is automatically subject to challenge. ---- In other words; it is no longer our place to have to prove that he is not telling the truth, but rather the other way around.
-As (we feel) we have already introduced enough evidence to prove that he did not (ah, how shall we say it”), wasn’t telling it the way it was.
-Thus any statements made by him (unless they can be established by facts), can be safely disregarded.
+Once someone (badge of authority or not), is caught lying just once about a matter, then everything else that he says on that subject is automatically subject to challenge. ---- In other words, it is no longer our place to have to prove that he is not telling the truth, but rather the other way around.
+As (we feel) we have already introduced enough evidence to prove that he did not (ah, how shall we say it), wasn’t telling it the way it was.
+Thus, any statements made by him (unless they can be established by facts), can be safely disregarded.

-As for Frank S. Caston statements – No-where does he say that Victor was a Marihuana addict, no-where.
+As for Frank S. Caston statements – Nowhere does he say that Victor was a Marihuana addict, nowhere.
 And while we were not there at the time, it seems obvious to us that when queried by the reporters, he simply stated that they had been conducting a Reefer investigation at the time, and probably relied on W.D.
 Bush for this information about Victor.

 And while it is possible that Victor Licata (despite his denials) might have made use of Medical Cannabis.
 Example: Victor was under the care of a psychiatrist at the time and as Cannabis was being successfully used as a treatment for mental illness at the time.
 At the present time, there simply is NO EVIDENCE to support the theory that he did.